loading21th/javaTest/writeup/writeup.md

 SortedList is a data structure that maintains its elements in ascending sorted order.
 This is described below:
 ```
-Creating SortedList with 2, 7, 4:
+Creating SortedList of maxSize 5 and adding 2, then 7, and then 4:
 2, 4, 7

 Add 5 to the SortedList: